woodstockcs/HalftimePenguin/README.md

 ### H Block: Extra Instruction
 Also implement at least one of these:
-* make your penguin blink (think about variables, if blocks, and 60 frames per second)
+* make the eyes on your penguin blink (think about variables, if blocks, and 60 frames per second)
 * in addition to the animations above, make your whole penguin move around the window and bounce when it hits an edge